Final Recommendation Statement

-The potential harms of screening and interventions for speech and language disorders in young children in primary care include the time, effort, and anxiety associated with further testing after a positive screen, as well as the potential detriments associated with diagnostic labeling.
-However, the USPSTF found no studies on these harms.
+The potential harms of screening and interventions for speech and language delays and disorders in young children in primary care include the time, effort, and anxiety associated with further testing after a positive screening result, as well as the potential harms associated with diagnostic labeling.16 The USPSTF found no studies on these harms.6

 Scope of Review

-To update its 2006 recommendation statement, the USPSTF commissioned a systematic review to evaluate the benefits and harms of screening for speech and language delay and disorders in children aged 5 years or younger.
-The USPSTF reviewed the evidence on the accuracy of screening in primary care settings, as well as the role of surveillance (active monitoring) by primary care clinicians to identify children for further diagnostic evaluation and interventions for speech and language delays and disorders.
-The USPSTF also evaluated evidence on whether screening and interventions for speech and language delay and disorders lead to improved speech, language, or other outcomes, as well as the potential harms associated with screening and interventions.
+The USPSTF commissioned a systematic review to evaluate the benefits and harms of screening for speech and language delay and disorders in children 5 years or younger.6,21 It also evaluated evidence on whether interventions for screen-detected speech and language delay and disorders lead to improved speech, language, or other outcomes, as well as the potential harms associated with screening and interventions.
 Treatment studies enrolling children up to age 6 years were eligible, given that children who would be screened at age 5 years and referred for treatment may not receive services immediately.6,21

-The evidence review focused on speech and language delays and disorders with a “primary” or developmental etiology.
-That is, the review was limited to studies in children who had not been previously identified with another disorder or disability that may cause speech or language impairment.
-The review excluded studies that focused on acquired, focal causes of speech and language delay.
-Although abnormal speech and language development may be associated with autism spectrum disorder, this review did not evaluate screening for autism spectrum disorder.
-The USPSTF is currently reviewing the evidence on screening for autism spectrum disorder for a separate recommendation statement.
+The review was limited to studies in children who had not been previously identified with another disorder or disability that may cause speech or language impairment.
+The review excluded studies that focused on acquired, focal causes of speech and language delay.6,21 Although abnormal speech and language development may be associated with autism spectrum disorder, this review did not evaluate screening for autism spectrum disorder.
+The USPSTF has a separate recommendation statement on screening for autism spectrum disorder.20

 Accuracy of Screening Tests